Josh Griffin '09

 I love the type of work that I do because my line of work is seen as a revolutionary and non-traditional way of marketing.
 That being said, I have the opportunity of paving and building this field for the next generation.
 Lastly, I love every opportunity that I get to communicate with people and make an unexpected and long lasting impact.

-I hold my Communication and Rhetoric Major highly responsible for helping me meet my career goals.
+I hold my Communication and Media Major highly responsible for helping me meet my career goals.
 Every single course that I have taken in my major I have had the pleasure of using it at work and it has become a part of my lifestyle.
 One course in particular that helped me much was Persuasion.
 While taking this course I learned a lot about campaign pitches, branding and public relations work.
 Utilizing what I learned at Nazareth, over the past year, I was able to put together two professional campaign pitches that helped me to close deals.
 Overall, within my major every skill that was taught to me I am using today and will continue to do so for the rest of my career."

 Emily Soule '10